 There is no better account of this turmoil than the one provided here by Ken Auletta, bestselling author of Three Blind Mice ("the best book ever written on network television"*) and Greed and Glory on Wall Street, who for five years has brilliantly tracked the communications industry for The New Yorker.
 Auletta’s access to the principal players is unparalleled (six days with Rupert Murdoch, summit meetings with John Malone), and his grasp of the issues–from boardroom politics to regulatory and technological pressures–is unmatched by any other journalist.

 In this riveting collection of his best pieces Auletta takes the reader on a behind-the-scenes tour of such companies as Disney, Viacom, Microsoft, Time Warner, and Telecommunications, Inc., and keenly chronicles the vanities and visions of the new Highwaymen–Rupert Murdoch, Ted Turner, Michael Eisner, Sumner Redstone, Bill Gates, and more.
 Just as Three Blind Mice was heralded as "the new bible of the broadcasting business," The Highwaymen will be received as an indispensable guide to the future of this explosive new world.

 Ken Auletta has been the “Annals of Communication” columnist for The New Yorker since 1992.
-He is the author of seven previous books, including three national bestsellers.
+He is the author of twelve previous books, including three national bestsellers.
 In ranking him as America’s premier media critic, the Columbia Journalism Review concluded, “No other reporter has covered… More about Ken Auletta